THE ROLE IT PLAYS IN THE MANUAL TREATMENT

 “Fascia is dense fibrous connective tissue that connects muscles, bones, and organs, forming a continuous network of tissue throughout the body.
 It plays an important role in transmitting mechanical forces during changes in human posture.
 Several forms of manual fascial therapies—including myofascial release and certain other techniques in osteopathic manipulative treatment (OMT)—have been developed to improve postural alignment and other expressions of musculoskeletal dynamics.
 The purpose of these therapies and treatments is to alter the mechanical properties of fascia, such as density, stiffness, and viscosity, so that the fascia can more readily adapt to physical stresses.In order to achieve a viscoelastic deformation during manual intervention, without causing tissue damage, … there should be no slow increase in the applied force.
 Rather it is recommended that a fairly constant force be maintained, for up to 60 seconds, in order to allow for a plastic stress relaxation response of the tissue.”

-Getting this all sorted out is critical because Fascia not only acts as a second Nervous System (HERE), but some believe (Dr. Langevin is one of them) that all --- or at least many / most --- diseases might be related to Fascial Adhesions as well (HERE).
-If you are interested in a generic protocol that will help many of you return to health, HERE it is.
+Getting this all sorted out is critical because Fascia not only acts as a second Nervous System (HERE), but some believe (Dr. Langevin is one of them) that all — or at least many / most — diseases might be related to Fascial Adhesions as well (HERE).
+If you are interested in a generic protocol that will at least get you started contemplating what it may take to help turn your health around, HERE it is.